 These are the two photographs, from the many taken at last years Flower Festival, that we have decided to use as notelets to try and raise even more funds to support our Cathedral.
 They are now available from Reception during the week and after Mass on Sundays at the back of the Cathedral.
 They are smartly packed in tens (five of each type) to make them as appealing as possible, at the modest price of £5 per pack.
 They are of course available to members of the Cathedral Association by application but unfortunately this will attract postage costs.
 We do hope as many of you as possible will feel that this is an endeavour worth supporting.
 Why not buy some as an Easter gift for friends and family?

-The theme will be ‘Mary, Mother of God’ for all three categories: parishes, convents and flower clubs, primary schools and secondary schools.
+The theme will be ‘In the footsteps of Our Lord’ for all three categories: parishes, convents and flower clubs, primary schools and secondary schools.
 This is a very wide theme and may be approached in whatever way you wish.
-There are prayers and hymns to Mary, stories about Mary in the New Testament, and the various names we know Mary by e g: Queen of the Angels, Star of the Sea etc.
+The disciples followed Our Lord’s footsteps.
+St Paul and many other saints followed the path Our Lord had led.
+Think of the lovely Poem ‘Footprints’.

-Early in January we will send out a letter asking people to let us know if they are interested in taking part.
-In March we will arrange a coffee morning, at the Cathedral, for all those who have expressed an interest in joining us to explain in detail the arrangements and give them an opportunity to pick their location in the Cathedral so that they can develop their ideas in detail.
+Early in January we sent out a letter asking people to let us know if they are interested in taking part.
+We have arranged a coffee morning on April 10 at 9.30 am, in Cathedral House, for all those who have expressed an interest in joining us to explain in detail the arrangements and give them an opportunity to pick their location in the Cathedral so that they can develop their ideas in more detail.